hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 Basic Setup
 ===========

-The Spline IK Constraint is not strictly an 'Inverse Kinematics' method (i.e. IK Constraint), but rather a 'Forward Kinematics' method (i.e. normal bone posing).
-However, it still shares some characteristics of the IK Constraint, such as operating on multiple bones not being usable for Objects, and being evaluated after all other constraints have been evaluated.
+The Spline IK Constraint is not strictly an *Inverse Kinematics* method (i.e. IK Constraint), but rather a *Forward Kinematics* method (i.e. normal bone posing).
+However, it still shares some characteristics of the IK Constraint, such as operating on multiple bones, not being usable for Objects, and being evaluated after all other constraints have been evaluated.
 It should be noted that if a Standard IK chain and a Spline IK chain both affect a bone at the same time the Standard IK chain takes priority.
 Such setups are best avoided though,